lampardchelsea/hello-world/leetcode/Tree/README.md

 <p>Print all nodes that are at distance k from a leaf node
 <p>1.
 [DFS with visited boolean array reset for each node added when encounter] (https://www.geeksforgeeks.org/print-nodes-distance-k-leaf-node/)

+<p>All Nodes Distance K in Binary Tree
+<p>1.
+[DFS with back travel to ancestor] (https://www.geeksforgeeks.org/print-nodes-distance-k-given-node-binary-tree/)